zendframework/zend-expressive/docs/book/v3/why-expressive.md

 - A router.
 - An error handler for development.
 - A template engine (if you’re not creating an API).
-- PSR-7 messages and http-interop (future PSR-15) middleware.
+- PSR-7 messages and PSR-15 middleware and request handlers.

 In many cases, these are provided for you by the skeleton, and do not require any additional knowledge on your part.
 Given that, you can quickly get up to